Code-Institute-Submissions/mendesfsweden-MilestoneProject3/README.md

 1. [Pymongo:](https://pymongo.readthedocs.io/en/stable/#)
     - The PyMongo library was used for interaction with the MongoDB database through Python.
 1. [jQuery:](https://jquery.com/)
+    - jQuery was used to make certain Bootstrap components to function.
 1. [Bootstrap:](https://getbootstrap.com/docs/4.4/getting-started/introduction/)
     - Bootstrap was used to assist with the responsiveness and styling of the website.
 1. [Flask:](https://flask.palletsprojects.com/en/1.1.x/)